 Pools persist in channels along the larger waterways such as the Isaac River and lower North Creek, and are probably important aquatic refugia.
-Museum records and other databases list twelve fish species from the Isaac River and lower reaches of North Creek collected during and soon after periods of flow, along with Krefft's River Turtle (Emydura macquarii krefftii) and the Eastern Snake-Necked Turtle (Chelodina longicollis).
-Aquatic macroinvertebrate community composition at several sites along both rivers indicated moderately impaired ecological condition, apparently correlated with high suspended sediment loads and turbidity and limited instream habitat diversity.
+Museum records and other databases list 12 fish species from the Isaac River and lower reaches of North Creek collected during and soon after periods of flow, along with Krefft's River Turtle (Emydura macquarii krefftii) and Eastern Snake-Necked Turtle (Chelodina longicollis).
+Aquatic macroinvertebrate community composition at several sites along both rivers indicated moderately impaired ecological condition, apparently correlated with high suspended sediment loads and turbidity and limited in-stream habitat diversity.

 The standing waters in the PIA are ephemeral.
-In general, surface waters are fresh (<1500 μ S/cm) but become more saline through evapoconcentration during drying.
-Wetland W (Figure 3.2) spanning the PIA's western border is designated a wetland of High Ecological Significance (HES) by the Queensland Government.
-The GDE Atlas (BOM undated) classifies this wetland and nearby ones as 'High potential GDEs' (Figure 3.3b); further data are needed to field-verify this dependence on groundwater.
-When filled, the wetlands support water plants and aquatic macroinvertebrate communities typical of slightly-to-moderately disturbed standing waters in the region.
-A survey of the wetlands in 2020 collected several Eastern Snake-Necked Turtles and tadpoles and adults of five frog species.
+In general, surface waters are fresh ( $<1,500 \,\mu\text{S/cm}$ ) but become more saline through evapoconcentration during drying.
+Wetland W (Figure 9), spanning the PIA's western border, is designated a wetland of High Ecological Significance (HES) by the Queensland Government.
+The GDE Atlas (BOM undated) classifies this wetland and nearby ones as 'high potential GDEs' (Figure 10b); further data are needed to field-verify this dependence on groundwater.
+When filled, the wetlands support water plants and aquatic macroinvertebrate communities typical of slightly to moderately disturbed standing waters in the region.
+A survey of the wetlands in 2020 collected several Eastern Snake-Necked Turtles, and tadpoles and adults of five frog species.

-Alluvial sediments have been mapped along the Isaac River and lower North Creek in the PIA and contain freshbrackish groundwater (<5000 μ S/cm) 10-20 m below the surface.
-In addition to being accessible to groundwaterdependent vegetation, this alluvial groundwater is likely to support stygofauna.
-Predicted contours (\geq 2m) of maximum project-specific drawdown in the alluvial sediments typically extend less than one kilometre from the pit except along the intercepted channel of North Creek and the confluence with the Isaac River (Figure 3.2).
+Alluvial sediments have been mapped along the Isaac River and lower North Creek in the PIA and contain fresh-brackish groundwater ( $<5,000~\mu\text{S/cm}$ ) 10 m to 20 m below the surface.
+In addition to being accessible to groundwater-dependent vegetation, this alluvial groundwater is likely to support stygofauna.
+Predicted contours (>2 m) of maximum project-specific drawdown in the alluvial sediments typically extend less than 1 km from the pit except along the intercepted channel of North Creek and the confluence with the Isaac River (Figure 9).

-Near the proposed mine (within 20 km) are several operational or planned coal mines (including Poitrel, Dauhnia, Moorvale South, Olive Downs, Winchester South and Eagle Downs mines) as well as CSG extraction from the Bowen Gas Project.
-Modelling of the cumulative predicted drawdown of these developments with that expected from the project (correcting for assumed peaks in drawdown from each mine) indicates no substantial cumulative drawdown (i.e., ≥ 2 m) in alluvia in the PIA.
+Near the proposed mine (within 20 km) are several operational or planned coal mines (including Poitrel, Daunia, Moorvale South, Olive Downs, Winchester South and Eagle Downs mines), as well as CSG extraction from the Bowen Gas Project.
+Modelling of the cumulative predicted drawdown of these developments with that expected from the project (correcting for assumed peaks in drawdown from each mine) indicates no substantial cumulative drawdown (i.e., >2 m) in alluvia in the PIA.
 Although there is substantial cumulative contribution to drawdown in the deeper groundwater layers of the underlying coal measures, the water quality of this groundwater is too poor for domestic use and unlikely to support stygofauna.